vipgugr/CrowdGleason/README.md

 For feature extraction use `pip install torch`.

-For classification and ablation study use requeriments.txt.
+For classification and ablation study use `requeriments.txt`.

 ### Feature Extraction